Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

  ## General requirements ##{#DASH_General}
    ### Industry Compliance ###{#Industry_compliance}

     1. The [=Ingest source=] MUST be able to create a compliant [=Streaming presentation=] for MPEG-DASH [[!MPEGDASH]] and/or HTTP live Streaming [[!RFC8216]].
-The Ingest Source MAY create both MPEG-DASH and HLS Streaming Presentations using common Media Objects (e.g., CMAF), but the Ingest Source MUST generate format specific Manifest Objects which describe the common Media Objects.
+The Ingest Source MAY create both MPEG-DASH and HLS Streaming Presentations using common Media Objects (e.g., CMAF), but the Ingest Source MUST generate format specific Manifest Objects which describe the common Media Objects as a [=Streaming presentation=].
     2. The [=Ingest source=] MUST support the configuration and use of Fully Qualified Domain Names (per RFC8499) to identify the [=Receiving entity=].
     3. The [=Ingest source=] MUST support the configuration of the path which it will POST or PUT all the [=Objects=] to.
     4. The [=Ingest source=] SHOULD support the configuration of the delivery path which clients will use to retrieve the content.
 When provided, the [=Ingest source=] MUST use this path to build absolute URLs in the Manifest Files it generates.
 When absent, relative pathing is assumed and the Ingest Source MUST build the Manifest Files accordingly.